Updated 2024

 There are more than 40 varieties of apricots almost all of which grow in warm climates.
 Some apricot hybrids and interspecies hybrids such as peachcots, plumcots, and cherrycots have been adapted to cooler regions, but most apricots grow in the near Mediterranean latitudes that stretch from Italy through Turkey and Iran to the southern Himalayas to southern China, Japan, Australia, and on to California.
 The apricot tree can grow to more than 30 feet (9 m) tall.
 Its flowers and fruit develop directly from the tree’s trunk and branches.

 The apricot is a stone fruit that requires a cold winter for rest and a warm summer to ripen the fruit.
-Most apricots have a velvety pale orange skin and dry flesh.
+Most apricots have velvety pale orange skin and dry flesh.
 As the apricot ripens its edible downy skin becomes smooth.

 A ripe apricot is sweet, fragrant, and delicately flavored with very little juice.
 Apricot varieties can be divided into early harvest, mid-season harvest, and late harvest.

 The ‘Blenheim’ is an early harvest apricot beginning in spring and the ‘Moorpark’ is a mid-season harvest fruit ready for picking in late spring and early summer.
-Late harvest apricots are ready after the middle of summer.
+Late-harvest apricots are ready after the middle of summer.

 health benefits of raisins and other useful info is provided here.